SravaniBeera/Calculater/README.md

 # Calculator
 Calculator|html|css|javascript
-It is completely created by using HTML and Javascript only.For to understand this one basic knowedge is enough.
+It is completely created by using HTML and Javascript only.For  understanding this  basic knowedge is enough.